dmbarbour/glas/docs/GrammarLogicProg.md

 Bundles can feasibly be extended with additional interaction models and common argument patterns for method calls.
 For example, pass-by-reference variables could be modeled as specialized channels, and simple data parameters could be understood as specialized read-only data channels.
 We could make 'bundle' the primary message type for both channels and grammar method calls, providing a basis for consistent interactions.

+*Note:* Above, I assume structural protection of abstractions.
+That is, the language is aware of bundle structures and knows that 'r' values represents a read-only channels.
+The syntax would ensure correct use of 'r'.
+This is essentially a lightweight type system.
+With a proper type system, bundles could be simplified.

+#### Broadcast Channels?
+As Optimization.

+A broadcast channel is a read channel that receives only perfectly copyable content, such as data or channel-based functions.
+A broadcast channel is also perfectly copyable: no need temporal semantics or non-deterministic race conditions.
+This is very convenient for the common one-to-many broadcast pattern.

+A compiler or runtime could recognize broadcast channels and use a more efficient copy mechanism.
+This recognition can be supported via static or dynamic types.
+In case of dynamic types, we may need to explicitly declare broadcast channels when we first create them (to reject non-copyable writes), and we might generalize 'simple copy' to be a flag on bundles.

+*Aside:* Programmers should also be given some tools to verify their performance assumptions.

-### Pubsub Based Interactions?
-Tentative.
+### Pubsub Set Based Interactions?
+Defer.

 Channels operate sequentially on *partial lists*.
 An intriguing alternative is to operate collectively on *partial sets*.

 Writing to a partial set is commutative and idempotent.
-This is very convenient, avoiding the ordering and ownership constraints of writing to a channel.
-However, reading a partial set is more complicated because (in context of deterministic computations) we must not accidentally *observe* write-order.
-Consequently, 'read' operations on partial sets are continuous and limited to commutative, idempotent effects - such as writing to a partial set.
-This results in a very declarative and reactive style, similar to publish-subscribe or 'pubsub'.
+These are very convenient properties.
+However, reading a partial set is relatively complicated because, at least in context of deterministic computation, we must not accidentally *observe* write-order.

-Many real-world effects can be adapted, assuming we're willing to abort in case of multi-writer conflicts.
-For example, we can model a set of buffered writes or patches to a file.
-There is no problem if the patches do not overlap, or if overlaps are consistent (e.g. based on a partial ordering or priority of patches).
-[Conflict-free replicated datatypes (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) are applicable.
+Consequently, read operations are continuous: there is no order, no first, thus cannot read first three items then stop.
+Instead, read would fork the computation, with each fork operating concurrently on one element of the set.
+Sequential reads would effectively model relational joins.
+And the reader is also limited to commutative, idempotent effects, such as writing to a partial set.
+These constraints on readers result in a very declarative, reactive programming style.
+Indeed, it's similar to publish-subscribe systems, so I've decided to call this 'pubsub sets'.

 Just as channels may transfer channels, partial sets may carry partial sets.
 This supports a useful request-response pattern: one program writes a request and includes a 'new' partial set just to receive the response.
-Of course, this response may include a new space for writing another response, allowing multi-step protocols.
-Like duplex channels, we could structurally distinguish 'read sets' and 'write sets' to control direction of dataflow.
-The reader of the request writes any response into the provided partial set.
-This ensures the response is correctly routed back to the writer.

-A reader can potentially read multiple partial sets.
-This effectively performs a relational join, albeit with fine-grained conditional logic regarding which sets to read and filter.
-Keeping the sets relatively 'small' will be important for performance in many cases.
-Intriguingly, a compiler or runtime can potentially coalesce computations that read or observe the same data (even from different sets) and automatically distribute writes to multiple response sites.

-Pubsub can be adapted to *temporal semantics*.
-One major benefit of doing so is flexible integration with conventional, stateful computations.
-For example, channel-based processes could be provided a limited API to access the pubsub layer, with ability to configure published values over time and observe complete responses with a little latency.
-Supporting both pubsub and channels in one language may involve specialized sublanguages with careful interaction points.

-*Note 1:* It is possible to model publish-subscribe systems using channel streams.
-But partial sets can avoid accidental complexity from ordering and repetition.
-Further, many potential optimizations depending on commutativity and idempotence are accessible, based robustly on program structure rather than ad-hoc proof.
+This response may include data and additional partial sets for further interaction.
+Also similar to channels, to structurally protect abstraction and dataflow, the grammar-logic language could use hierarchical 'bundles' of partial sets and data as the primary message type.

+This request-response pattern can serve as a basis for function passing and integration of real-world effects.
+Many effects can be adapted.
+For example, although we cannot directly model streaming files, we could model requests to read file regions or to apply patches later.
+And we could potentially even abstract this to look like a stream.

+Pubsub can potentially be adapted to *temporal semantics*.
+If successfully adapted, this should simplify integration with channel-based processes, which could maintain 'publish set' variables over time and read historical values of sets.
+However, there are still some theoretical and logistical challenges I'm working out, such as how to recognize when a process is done writing to a partial set.

+The idea needs more work.
+However, I think it's a very promising direction to pursue, and a good fit for my vision of glas systems.
+Meanwhile, we can still model a broadcast or databus via channels.

-*Note 2:* Modeling partial sets in glas is non-trivial.
+*Note:* Modeling partial sets in glas is non-trivial.
 But if we don't care about efficiency, we can encode values into bitstrings then model the set of bitstrings as a partial radix tree.
 To support pubsub, I assume partial sets are abstracted by the compiler and runtime, observed and manipulated only through keywords or built-in functions.

 ### Staged Programming